tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. attribute:: AudioFile.COMPRESSION_DESCRIPTIONS

-   A dict of compression descriptions, as unicode strings.
+   A dict of compression descriptions, as Unicode strings.
    The key is a valid compression mode string.
    Not all compression modes need have a description;
    some may be left blank.